 Either way, explain exactly when and how both exempt and non-exempt employees will be paid if your business is affected.
 If you intend to use employees’ PTO to replace their missed hours, make sure that’s 100% clear and won’t come as an unwelcome surprise.

 Finally, take a look at how your inclement weather policy will work in action.
 How will your employees be notified your business is closed, or that it’s time to follow the policy?
 Employees should be able to compare current weather conditions to the ones in your policy, and know when it’s officially being enforced.

-Instead of calling or messaging employees one by one, scheduling and workforce apps often include automatic notifications or email blasts that notify all employees via text or email if their schedules or business operating hours change.
+Instead of calling or messaging employees one by one, scheduling apps often include automatic notifications or email blasts that notify all employees via text or email if their schedules or business operating hours change.
 You can also use social media and your business’ website to share closures with both employees and customers.

 In case of an emergency, make sure employees know how to get in contact with their manager as well.
 You don’t need to include an emergency plan specifically in your inclement weather policy, but if an employee isn’t answering or may be injured or trapped, make sure your team knows when emergency services should step in and take over.